2004 unrest in Kosovo: Pristina

-Peja
+Peja/Peć

 Albanians rioted in the city of Peja, attacking UN offices.
 One knife-wielding Albanian was shot and killed by UN police in the village of Belo Polje where Serb returnees were attacked.
 They sheltered at the local church.
 When they were ordered to evacuate, the Italian KFOR troops did not approach the church, leaving the evacuees vulnerable to attacks; 11 required first aid treatment for their injuries.

-Obiliq
+Obiliq/Obilić

 In the town of Obiliq, burning of Serb homes took place along with the church.
 Witnesses state that Kosovo Police officers did not intervene and some participated in the violence.

-Lipjan
+Lipjan/Lipljan

 Albanians and KFOR were engaged in gunfights in the town of Lipjan.
 Four Serbs were murdered, while Serbs taking refuge in the local Orthodox church were attacked.

-Vushtrri
+Vushtrri/Vučtrn

 All Serb houses in the Serb-inhabited village of Svinjare in Vushtrri, near Kosovo Mitrovica, were burnt down.
 In the village of Sllatina, a group of Albanians threw stones at Serb houses; several elderly Serbs were severely beaten and wounded.
 In Vushtrri, rioters targeted the Ashkali community after burning the Serbian Orthodox Church of Saint Elijah.
 69 homes were burned.
 Some Kosovo Police Service officers participated in the violence, arresting and abusing Ashkalis who were defending their homes.

-Kosovo Polje
+Fushë Kosovo/Kosovo Polje

 Every Serb home and institution in Kosovo Polje was burned, including the main post office, school, hospital and church.
 Several Serbs were severely beaten, one to death.

-Gjakova
+Gjakova/Đakovica

 Serb homes and the Serbian Orthodox church in Gjakova were destroyed by Albanian rioters after the residents were evacuated and Italian KFOR withdrew.